Biden bounce - Risk and Opportunity

 A Biden administration would likely maintain trade policy that remains tough on China but is less volatile and more collaborative than the last 4 years of the Trump administration has seen.
 With Biden taking a more multilateral approach and working with US allies, finding strength in numbers.
 A more predictable approach to foreign policy and the possibility of tariffs on Chinese imports being wound back coupled with strong risk sentiment and broad USD weakness contributing to solid gains across the ASIA FX and equity spectrum, which have extended today.
 In addition, the PBOC strengthening the CNY fix today vs. Friday providing further impetus for an extension of ASIA FX strength and softer USD.
 Robust global risk sentiment, Yuan strength, and stronger global commodity prices also supporting the risk sensitive, China proxy AUD.

 More broadly for Asian assets, as highlighted last week, the regions better management of the pandemic and ongoing reopening/economic recovery continues unhindered by resurgent COVID-19 cases, setting a divergent path relative to the US and Europe.
 With the event risk of the election now passed and less foreign policy uncertainty likely to be characteristic of the incoming Biden administration Asian equities have scope to outperform.
 Less volatility in US/China tensions and the continuation of China’s recovery also benefitting the region as an engine for growth.
-Alongside the aforementioned factors, the catalyst for a move higher toward year-end is in play.
+Alongside the aforementioned factors, the catalyst for a move higher toward year-end is in play - South Korea, Japan, China, Taiwan all attractive within the broad Asia region.

 For Australian stocks, with the ASX 200 index having been stuck in tight range for months, the confirmation of a supportive budget, further easing from the RBA and sustained progress in containing the virus in Victoria, with borders on track to open and restrictions easing provide support for the index to breakout.
 Now with the added certainty on the outcome of the US election combined with the continued reopening of the economy, a pro-business budget and the governments increased fiscal firepower relative to the US and Europe still in throes of a 2nd virus wave provide ongoing support for Australian stocks to break higher.